huntie/stringutils/README.rst

 stringutils
 ===========

-A functional string utility library for Python.
+A functional string utility library for Python 2 and 3.
 Closely inspired by implementations in Haskell and PHP.

 For more documentation, please see `http://stringutils.readthedocs.io <http://stringutils.readthedocs.io/en/develop/>`_.